 Automotive Digital Retailing is a process that enables a fully integrated, connected buying experience that makes the car buying journey more convenient and less time-consuming for your customers.
 Good automotive digital retailing should allow the customer to move themselves down the funnel online by creating a clear path to purchase that gets them closer to the sale – and seamlessly pick up where they left off when they get to the dealership.

 Digital retailing means making your website more transactional.
 Think of your website visitors as digital walk-ins.
 Your virtual showroom is your first chance to make a good first impression because nowadays, that’s where you interact with your customer for the first time.
 Think of your website visitors at digital walk-ins.
 With automotive digital retailing, making a good first impression includes giving the shopper the tools to complete many or all car buying steps when they want, where they want, and progress at their own pace.
 You have to ‘win’ with the customer online before you can expect to win in the store.

-What Digital Retailing Is Not
+What Digital Retailing is Not

 It isn’t simply a website: A website with photos of cars and pricing that dead-ends shoppers at lead forms – forcing customers to call or come to the dealership for more information – is lead generation.
-Digital retailing is a deal generation.
+Automotive digital retailing is a deal generation.
 It is the start of the deal.
 It is not enhanced lead generation.
 Sell the car, not the appointment.

 It isn’t simply technology.
-It’s workflows.
+It’s work-flows.
 It’s a process; a culture.
 Technology takes away the human aspect that customers want in the car-buying journey.
 And for car dealerships worldwide, it’s common knowledge that it’s people that sell cars, not the tools they have.
 While technology is an important component of a digital retailing strategy, there’s so much more to it than that.

 Automotive Digital Retailing Capabilities